Amherstview, Ontario: Fire services

+Loyalist Township's Emergency Services department operates four fire stations, including one in Amherstview.

 Police

 Policing in Amherstview is provided by the Ontario Provincial Police.
 The Lennox and Addington County OPP detachment is located in Odessa.

 Health care

 The Loyalist Medical Centre is located in Amherstview and is home to the Loyalist Family Health Team, who provide health care for the community.
 Amherstview does not have a hospital located in the community.
 The Lennox and Addington County General Hospital located in Napanee serves Loyalist Township.
 Kingston General Hospital and Hotel Dieu Hospital in Kingston are close by.

-Amherstview is home to three nursing and retirement homes.
-The homes are: